-The parameter σ captures a generalized skepticism towards acquiring beliefs that are cheaply expressed symbolically, while ψ and δ respectively capture the extra credibility evidence provided by the presence of x = 1 for acquiring $\theta = 1$ and for x=0 for acquiring $\theta = 0$.
-Since x = 1 is costly, we should expect $\psi > \theta$.
-In our tofu example, a model who expresses the belief that eating high protein vegetable food is highly beneficial and is observed actually eating tofu (x = 1) suffers less de-weighting than models with other belief/practice combinations- $\psi \ge \delta$ ≥ 0 .
-For example, perhaps $\sigma = 0.2$, $\psi = .01$, and $\delta = 0.002$.
+The parameter σ captures a generalized skepticism towards acquiring beliefs that are cheaply expressed symbolically, while ψ and δ respectively capture the extra credibility evidence provided by the presence of x=1 for acquiring θ =1 and for x=0 for acquiring θ =0.
+Since x=1 is costly, we should expect ψ > θ .
+In our tofu example, a model who expresses the belief that eating high-protein vegetable food is highly beneficial and is observed actually eating tofu (x=1) suffers less deweighting than models with other belief/practice combinations - ψ > δ >0.
+For example, perhaps σ =0.2, ψ =0.01 and δ =0.002.

-436 Since the adjustment of the model's weighting is meant to capture the learner's 437 uncertainty about the model's actual underlying belief (θ), no adjustment is applied to the 438 learner's own weighting.
-I assume the learner knows-in some sense-his own beliefs, so $\sigma = \delta$ 439 $= \psi = 0$ for learner's own success weighting.
+Since the adjustment of the model's weighting is meant to capture the learner's uncertainty about the model's actual underlying belief (θ) , no adjustment is applied to the learner's own weighting.
+I assume the learner knows - in some sense - his own beliefs, so $\sigma=\delta=\psi=0$ for learner's own success weighting.
 However, this simplifying assumption is not crucial.
-440 Assuming that the learner is skeptical about his own beliefs won't change the model as long as 441 learners can be less skeptical about his own beliefs compared to those of models.
-Even if a 442 learner infers his own beliefs by observing his own behavior, he should still be less skeptical 443 about his own beliefs since he gets to observe himself more than he observes others.
+Assuming that the learner is skeptical about his own beliefs will not change the model as long as learners can be less skeptical about their own beliefs compared to those of models.
+Even if a learner infers his own beliefs by observing his own behavior, he should still be less skeptical about his own beliefs since he gets to observe himself more than he observes others.

-For the transmission of x, all individuals with x = 1 will experience the same cost, c, as above, but those learners with belief $\theta = 1$ will also experience an attractiveness, b, for the content of the practice x = 1, giving models holding the belief/practice combination 1/1 a weight of 1 - c + b.
-Since practices/displays are not symbolically displayed (and thus untrustworthy), no credibility adjustments need be applied to their success weightings ($\sigma = \delta = \psi = 0$).
+For the transmission of x, all individuals with x=1 will experience the same cost, c, as above, but those learners with belief $\theta=1$ will also experience an attractiveness, b, for the content of the practice x=1, giving models holding the belief/practice combination 1/1 a weight of 1-c+b.
+Since practices/displays are not symbolically displayed (and thus untrustworthy), no credibility adjustments need be applied to their success weightings ($\sigma=\delta=\psi=0$).
 Table 1 summarizes the assignment of model weightings just described for each belief/practice combination.